llvm/llvm-project/clang/docs/UsersManual.rst

    This produces a ``code.perf.data.script`` output which can be used with ``llvm-profgen``'s ``--perfscript`` input option.

 3. Convert the collected profile data to LLVM's sample profile format.
-   This is currently supported via the AutoFDO converter ``create_llvm_prof``.
+This is currently supported via the `AutoFDO <https://github.com/google/autofdo>`_ converter ``create_llvm_prof``.
-   It is available at https://github.com/google/autofdo.
 Once built and installed, you can convert the ``perf.data`` file to LLVM using the command:

    .. code-block:: console